139 Q&A Questions [Group, Funny & Deep]

 139 Q&A questions for groups, work, class, parties, and deep talks.
 Scored game format and 3 depth layers, all timed under 30 seconds.

-These 139 Q&A questions turn the list into a real game.
-There are 6 settings, 3 depth layers from Arthur Aron’s 1997 closeness study, and a confidence-bet scoring system from competitive trivia.
-LearnClash tested the prompt pool in April 2026 across 9-question Practice and 18-question async duels.
+So these 139 Q&A questions come with the part everyone leaves out: a way to actually play them.
+Six settings.
+Three depth layers borrowed from Arthur Aron’s 1997 closeness study.
+A confidence-bet scoring system lifted from competitive trivia.
+LearnClash runs the same prompts as 9-question Practice and 18-question async duels.

-Use the warmup set when the room is cold, the workplace set with the safety filter on, and the deep set in groups of 3 or 4.
-Or run a 9-question Q&A duel on LearnClash → and play the whole thing in 3 minutes.
+For a cold room, start with the warmup set.
+For a team offsite, keep the safety filter on.
+For a small dinner, that’s where the deep set earns its place.
+Or run a 9-question Q&A duel on LearnClash → and clear the whole thing in 3 minutes.

 How We Picked These 139 Q&A Questions